Skip to main content

 • config/initializers/react_on_rails_pro.rb - Pro configuration with Node Renderer settings

-• client/node-renderer.js - Node Renderer bootstrap file
+• renderer/node-renderer.js - Node Renderer bootstrap file

 • Node Renderer process added to Procfile.dev